shervinea/cheatsheet-translation/README.md

 ### Reviewers
 1. Go to the [list of pull requests](https://github.com/shervinea/cheatsheet-translation/pulls) and filter them by your native language (e.g. `[es]` for Spanish, `[zh]` for Mandarin Chinese).

-2. Locate pull requests with the tag `reviewer wanted`.
+2. Locate pull requests where help is needed.
+Those contain the tag `reviewer wanted`.

-3. Review the content line per line by adding comments and suggestions when necessary.
+3. Review the content line per line and add comments and suggestions when necessary.

 ### Important note
 Please make sure to propose the translation of **only one** cheatsheet per pull request -- it simplifies a lot the review process.